Tiefland (film): Reception

 The film was released to mixed reactions and reviews.
 Riefenstahl regarded it as "objective".
 Some critics thought that the style and topic of the movie appeared dated and out of touch, and the burden of her name made it unwelcome.
 Most ignored her acting, although this was recognised by those that commented as a weak performance.
 The majority of reviewers acknowledged the photographic effects as a credit to her direction.

 Jean Cocteau, then chairman of the 1954 Cannes Film Festival, was struck by its "Breughel-like intensity" and "the poetry of the camera".
 He offered to provide French subtitles himself and attempted to persuade the West German government to make the film its official entry.

-On the 1981 American re-release, The New York Times reviewed the film, deciding that the village scenes could have been more successful, but praised the mountain footage:
+On the 1981 American re-release, the New York Times reviewed the film, deciding that the village scenes could have been more successful, but praised the mountain footage:

 The revisionist view of the 1990s has suggested that the film is a criticism of Nazism.
 Historians have claimed that the film's true value is as a psychobiography, stressing the film as a political allegory rather than melodrama.
-Sebastian represents a totalitarian government that tramples the rights and needs of the people, while Pedro is a "naive" and apolitical hero, only doing what he thinks is right.
+Sebastian represents a totalitarian government that tramples the rights and needs of the people, while Pedro is a "naïve" and apolitical hero, only doing what he thinks is right.
 Even the wolf could be construed as an allegory for Adolf Hitler.
 Riefenstahl insisted that none of her movies had any political messages, and only conceded that this movie was her "inner emigration".
 Other interpretations saw the marquis as a representation of a Hitler figure, Martha as a stand-in for a repentant Leni, an unfortunate tempted by opportunism.